jazminemsjordan/CSC230-Drones-Project/README.md

 name.
 Results are color-coded by type and show how many photos and videos each flight has, with a link to a detail page.
-The detail page renders the flight's path on a Leaflet map and lays out every photo and video in the folder as a thumbnail gallery — clicking a thumbnail opens the full file, and videos play inline.
+The detail page renders the flight's path on a Leaflet map and lays out every photo and video in the folder as a thumbnail gallery, clicking a thumbnail opens the full file, and videos play inline.
 There's also a combined map view that draws every flight matching your current filter as a polyline, so you can see at a glance where the lab has been flying